sidravi1/sidravi1.github.io/_posts/2018-04-03-gaussian-processes.md

 We want
 $p(f|y)$
 where $y$ is the data we have observed and $f$ the set of functions.
 How do we calculate this posterior distribution?
 Here's where Gaussian magic makes life easy.
-Let's talk about these incantations.
+Let's talk a little more bout these spells.

 #### Properties of Gaussians.

+Some of these are obvious and others may take some convincing.
+You can either do the math yourself or look it up.
+Though the math convinced me it didn't really build intuition.
+If you're the same, draw a bunch of samples using numpy from a multivariate normal with some covariance and plot the 3 distributions below.
+Once you've built up the intuition, go back and review the math to understand how the mean and variance is derived.

 **Joint of a Gaussian**